I have so been looking forward to writing this post. And at the same time – I have been completely dreading it. Let me explain.

 I live and breath this stuff.
 Which is why when it comes to writing about it, as an introductory blog, I feel like I want to do it justice – to articulately explain what in my mind minimalism is, what is is not, and how I got started.

-One of the things I have learned from participating in minimalism blogs and forums is that there is no correct way to ‘do it’, and there is no one definition that will resonate with everybody.
+One of the things I have learned is that there is no correct way to ‘do it’, and there is no one definition that will resonate with everybody.
 So here I will try to describe what it means to me, and some of the first catalysts for change that got me looking to minimalism as a lifestyle choice.

 What Minimalism Is: